jbenoit1/jbenoit1.github.io/_posts/2021-04-19-Tracking-Coding-Progress.md

 ---
+layout: post
+title: Tracking Progress as a self taught developer
 published: true
-Tracking coding progess for a self taught developer: Embeding Github Contribution chart into html markdown page
-layout: post
 ---
-## Tracking Coding Progress
+## Tracking Progress as a Self Taught Developer

 I saw a tweet by @levelsio on twitter about adding your Github contributions calendar to your website.
 [Link to tweet by levelsio](https://twitter.com/levelsio/status/1383887141135024134)